todd-herbert/heltec-eink-modules/docs/API.md

 ___
 ### `SwitchType`

-Values passed to `usePowerSwitching()`, to specify the type of external switch in user's custom power control circuit.
+Values passed to `useCustomPowerSwitch()`, to specify the type of external switch in user's custom power control circuit.

 #### Values